Logo

 Problem: You want to analyze which edges (connections) are important within and between layers.
 Which edges consistently appear in the top-k across different layer-pair contexts?

-Solution: Use the new .per_layer_pair() method to group edges by (src_layer, dst_layer) pairs, then apply top-k and coverage filtering.
+Solution: Use the new .per_layer_pair() method to group edges by (src_layer, dst_layer) pairs, then keep the top-k edges per pair.
+(Add .coverage(...) if you later need to filter across groups.)

 Query Code